 Less famously, the lowlands on the west bank of the Hudson River between Albany and Troy (once West Troy, now mostly Watervliet and Menands, with a little sliver of Colonie between them) were home to formidable steel mills and armories.
 The Watervliet Arsenal and Albany Steel survive as local manufacturing centers to this day, while many other large neighboring businesses (including the Ludlum Steel Company, once headed by Edwin Corning, father of legendary Albany mayor, Erastus Corning 2nd) eventually closed their doors and began the long, slow process of returning their constituent elements to the ground beneath them.

 Today’s Hidden in Suburbia post centers on this crumbling post-industrial wasteland.
 These spaces are so alien to our suburban sensibilities, and yet they are so very close to us, if we’re willing to look into the darker spaces behind our developments and shopping centers.
 It’s humbling and awe-inspiring to visit them.
-As always, click on the photo below for the photo essay with accompanying narrative support, or click here for the wordless slide-show version.
-I’d recommend starting the slide show at about the 2:00 minute mark of the King Crimson song for maximum evocative effect.
+Click here for the photos.

 To see other Hidden in Suburbia photo essays, click here.